Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Does Frisco have a first-time homebuyer grant?

 The City of Frisco itself does not offer a general grant for the public; its specific program is only for City and ISD employees.
-However, most Frisco residents utilize statewide programs like TSAHC or TDHCA, which offer grants and forgivable loans to first-time buyers in the area.
+However, most Frisco residents utilize statewide programs like TSAHC or TDHCA when buying a home in Frisco, which offer grants and forgivable loans to first-time buyers in the area.

 What is the income limit for homebuyer assistance in Frisco?